Alumni Success Series: Meet James Wise, Broker/Owner

 But here’s a cool story- my number one sales agent last year was my former boss at the invisible fence company.
 He left that business to sell used cars and I kept trying to talk him into getting his real estate license.
 One day I got a pretty nice size commission check so I took a picture of it and sent it to him.
 That day he quit his job and 24 hours later he was signed up for classes.
 He became my number one agent last year and sold 53 houses in nine months.”

-Tell us about your experience at Hondros College of Business:
+Tell us about your experience at Hondros College:

 Tell us how your life has changed since becoming an agent/broker: